bpassos-zz/git-commands/README.md

 # Switching between 2 branches (in fact, this would work on terminal as well to switch between 2 directories - $ cd -)
 $ git checkout -

-# Pushing local branch to remote
+# Pushing local branch to remote and set up tracking
-$ git push -u origin branchname
+$ git push -u origin HEAD

 # Deleting a local branch - this won't let you delete a branch that hasn't been merged yet
 $ git branch -d branchname